adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #34 This is a trial GIT commit.
 Watching a video on YouTube.

 #35 On week-5 of the 2nd-class.
 This is the last week of this class.

+#36 Going to try to finish the 5th-week tomorrow.